XAMLU/one-day-intro/Modules/Module6.md

 # Module 6

-In this module you will add functionality to create a new issue.
+In this the final module you will add a `NavigationService` that will ease navigation to a new `CreateIssuePage`.
+You will add property validation so that you can apply business rules to data entry and finally, you will add a button that will allow the user to create an issue on the default repository.

 ### TOC

 1. [Navigation Service](#navigationservice)